nmshd/documentation/_includes/use-cases/use-case-consumption-check-if-incoming-request-can-be-rejected.md

 ## On Success

-- A `RequestValidationResult` that indicates if the request is valid.
+- Returns a `RequestValidationResult` that indicates if Request can be rejected with the given parameters.

 ## On Failure

-- A detailed error describes the problem.
+- The decisions do not match the RequestItems.